fruit-bat/pico-zxspectrum/README.md

 <img src="docs/swarm_loading.jpg" height="200" style="margin:5px;"/><img src="docs/pico_zxspectrum_main_menu.jpg" height="200" style="padding:5px;"/>

 ## Targets
-Pre-built binary targets, found in the uf2 folder, can be copied directly to a Pico Pi.
+Pre-built binary targets can be copied directly to a Pico Pi.
+They can be downloaded from the links in the table below or found in the uf2 folder.
 Connect your Pico Pi with a USB cable, while holding down the program button:

 | Board | Binary |
 | ------ | -------- |